4 Ways to Show Your Community Your Classes Are Made for Them

-#1: Offer the classes local students want
+#1: Offer the classes locals want

-Although your current students are a rich source of information, don’t stop there.
+Although your current participants are a rich source of information, don’t stop there.
 For many programs, up to 65% of students are first-time registrants.
 That means there’s a majority out there you may not hear from if you only focus on existing students.

 Reaching these potential learners takes a little extra work, but it’s worth it.
 Broadening your sample in this way helps your program to meet the needs of a wide range of community members.
 It also helps you avoid getting stuck in an echo chamber.

-- Reach out to local businesses or clubs and ask for their input
+• Reach out to local businesses or clubs and ask for their input

 Even if you don’t get a ton of feedback from the public, you can still find ways to fit your arts classes to your community.
 Seasonality, local industry trends, and regional culture are all smart places to start.